HOW MUCH DOES IT COST TO BUILD A JETTY?

 Here’s a guide to help you budget for your new beautiful jetty or boatshed.

 First up, please use this information in the context that it’s provided.
 The figures below are not definitive, quotes or even estimates; just a rough guide to help you get started.
-We can help you from there.
+We can help you from there if you give us a location and your wishlist.

-If you do want a fixed quote or an estimate, please give us a call, or email us with your jetty location, a rough outline of what you are hoping to construct, any existing resource consent information, your current thinking on the job.
-We can then get back in touch to discuss your plans before we provide you with pricing for the programme of works.
+If you’re looking for a fixed quote or an estimate, please give us a call, or email us, ideally with your jetty location marked on a map, a rough outline of what you are hoping to construct, any existing resource consent information, and your current thoughts on the project.
+We can then get back in touch to discuss your plans and provide you with an estimated price for the programme of works.

 Anyway, how much does it cost to build a jetty?